wenxwei/azureml-previews/previews/pipelines/docs/README.md

 cd azureml-previews/previews/pipelines/samples
 ```

-4. Go to the respective samples directory and try out the samples as documented in the [samples catalog](../samples/README.md)
+4. Go to the respective samples directory and try out the samples as documented in the [samples catalog](../samples/README.md).
+Our pick, if you have time to try only one sample: [samples/1b_e2e_registered_components](../samples/1b_e2e_registered_components)

 ### Known issues (to be fixed soon...)